jlparkI/xGPR/docs/graph_kernels.rst

 scaling* with graph size and number of datapoints for both kernels.

-Be aware that these convolution kernels are a little slower than fixed-vector input kernels, because to avoid using excessive memory, the convolutions are performed in batches (rather than all at once).
+Be aware that these convolution kernels are a little slower than fixed-vector input kernels, *especially* for large graphs, because to avoid using excessive memory, the convolutions are performed in batches (rather than all at once).
 As a compensating factor, they frequently need fewer random features to achieve good performance.